nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2022-01-17-sweettooth_inc.md

 ![screenshot22](../assets/images/sweettooth_inc/screenshot22.png)

-Based on the size of the `/dev/xvda1` partition, we can guess that it most probably contains the entire filesystem of the actual machine.
+We can see that `/dev/xvda1` is our boot partition.
+Based on the size, it also probably contains the entire filesystem of the host machine.

 Hence, what we can do is to mount this partition onto our container.
-This will then allow us to navigate through the filesystem of the actual machine.
+This will then allow us to navigate through the filesystem of the host machine.
 Since we're root, we'll be able to access /root and beyond!

-To take over the host machine, we run the following in the container:
+To take over the host machine, we just have to mount `/dev/xvda1` onto a directory in the container:

 ```
 mkdir -p /mnt/tmp